ejp-rd-vp/CDE-semantic-model-implementations/CDE_version_2.0.0/CSV_docs/glossary.md

 - **model**: Consent_contacted
 - **startdate**: *(OPTIONAL)* ISO 8601 formatted start date of observation
 - **enddate**: *(OPTIONAL)* ISO 8601 formatted enddate of observation in case it is different from `startdate`.
-- **age**: *(OPTIONAL)* Patient age when this observation was taken, this age information can be both an addition or an alternative for start/end date information.
+- **age**: *(OPTIONAL)* Patient age when this observation ocurred, this age information can be both an addition or an alternative for start/end date information.
 - **comments**: Human readable comments of any kind related to this procedure

 ## Consent for Data (Re)Use Permission: